Tech Jacket

 Tech Jacket is an American comic book created by writer Robert Kirkman and artist E. J. Su, first published monthly by Image Comics from November 2002 to April 2003.
 The series follows Zack Thompson, a high school student, who inherits and permanently bonds with a powerful suit of technologically advanced armor and weaponry from a dying alien, which grants him incredible strength, speed, flight, durability, and protection.
 Zack is thrust into the larger universe of intergalactic politics, wars, and alien species.
 He helps defend Earth and space from various cosmic threats while dealing with the burdens of being a teen superhero.

-Tech Jacket makes an appearance in the third season of the Prime Video TV series Invincible.